MaxVukovich/SecureShell/README.md

 - Clone this repository into IntelliJ or your IDE of choice by copying the HTTPS link
 - Open the project, and run the "Main.py" file
-- Check the python terminal for a link, click the link to open the site -Put in username and password "admin"and "password"
+- Check the python terminal for a link, click the link to open the site
+- Put in username and password "admin"and "password"
 ```

 # Important info